square-nine/min-hero-level-editor/README.md

   * "H#" -> Hallways
   * "A-G" -> Rooms in a floor

-* Download all of the files in `scripts`, they will be needed to convert between a useable format and the format for Min Hero
+* Download either the `Source Code (zip)` file and extract all, or the named files in [Releases](https://github.com/square-nine/min-hero-level-editor/releases).
 * Then, download all of the images in the `required_images` folder, these are the "building blocks" of the level editor, and it's adivsed to stick to them (unless you are a pro).
 * Move the `xml_to_svg.py` file and the room file from step 1 to the same folder as `required_images`
 * Run `xml_to_svg.py`.
 This can be done (if Python is installed) by opening the command prompt (right click option) and typing: `python xml_to_svg.py`, or you can use your preferred way to run Python files.
 There should be a file called `done.svg`.